“Fear is a yellow light, not a red one.”

 Experience the transformation.

-Online indie publisher Alex Brown founded and operated Romantic Shorts™, an online library of romantic short stories.
+Digital indie publisher, Alex Brown, founded and operated Romantic Shorts™, an online library of romantic short stories.

-A ten-year endeavour to help writers discover their own potential, Romantic Shorts™ provided an in-depth look behind the scenes in the online publishing world.
+A ten-year endeavour to help writers discover their own potential, Romantic Shorts™ provided an in-depth, practical education behind the scenes in the online publishing world.

 The inevitable conclusion of the project saw Alex determined to continue to provide the support and experience she’d learned along the way.
 Write Start 101 is the result of that goal.